The Ultimate Guide to Waterproof Breathable Fabrics

 Breathability Ratings

 Much like how waterproofness keeps you comfortable and dry on the outside, breathability keeps you comfortable and dry on the inside of your garment.
 By selecting the appropriate level of breathability in your garment, you can help regulate your body’s temperature and help prevent overheating.
-Breathability is measured by the moisture vapor transmission rate, or MVTR.
+Breathability is measured by the moisture vapor transfer rate, or MVTR.
 MVTR measures the rate in which moisture permeates through a fabric in grams/meter2 in a 24-hour period.
-The higher the MVTR is in a fabric, the more breathable the fabric is, keeping you more comfortable while wearing.
+The higher the MVTR is in a fabric, the more breathable the fabric is, helping you stay dry and comfortable.

 Breathability Rating (g/m2)